ZeroDay0101/MicroBloggingRestAPI/README.md

 ## 🔐 JWT Encryption Keys

-Sample encryption keys are located at:
+Encryption keys used for jwt are located at:
 `src/main/resources/encryptionKeys`

 **⚠️ WARNING:** The keys inside the project are sample and should not be used in production.